KittyGiraudel/site/_posts/2016-05-09-giving-a-frontend-workshop.md

 All participants seemed happy with what they came up with in just a few hours, so there is that.
 On my side, I am super happy with the workshop.
 It was such a great teaching experience that I cannot wait to do it again.

 If you have any tip or comment, please be sure to share in the comment section.
-In the mean time, here are a few screenshots of the work done by some participants:
+In the meantime, here are a few screenshots of the work done by some participants:

 <figure class="figure">
   <img src="/assets/images/giving-a-frontend-workshop/recipe-1.png" alt="Screenshot of a participant’s recipe" />